 “I’d never say that,” he muttered to himself, and the sound of his own voice made him wince.
 Hoarse and raspy and laden with doubt.
 When he’d set up the cameras, he knew there would be things he didn’t want to hear, things he didn’t want to see, but what he’d had in mind was, say, catching Nihlus drinking on duty, or hiding drugs inside the ship, or taking out dirty clothes from the washer and wearing them, or snooping through Saren’s closet.
 He wasn’t expecting… this, whatever it was.

-Saren realized that he wanted Nihlus to see him the right way.
+Saren had an epiphany.
+He wanted Nihlus to see him the right way.
 Not like this.
 This was nonsense.
 He never thought Nihlus was a waste of time, not even in the beginning; otherwise, why would he have taken him in?
 And the way Nihlus was learning and improving with all the eagerness of a protostar about to shed away the dust cloud that had given birth to it and shine for everyone to see, chances were that he’d turn out even better than Saren had expected.
-An opinion based on simple, healthy logic.
-Common sense.
 What had he ever done to make Nihlus think he had such a low opinion of him?